delesslin/language-project/README.md

 # TODOs 📎

-1. Finish implementing Word page
+1. Admin landing page
-2. Handle response to submit success
+2. Style search results
-3. Implement login on server and app
+3. Handle response to submit success
-4. Implement browse and edit from admin portal
+4. Implement 'public vs private' option in database
-5. Style search results
+5. Implement login on server and app
-6. Link search results to word page
+6. Implement browse and edit from admin portal
 7. Refactor React app state to only use the native react Context and State

 # Minimum Viable Product